enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 #### High-level Instructions

-Go ahead and create a bucket for each region using the AWS Console or the CLI.
+Go ahead and create a bucket for each region using the CLI.
 S3 bucket names must be globally unique so choose a name for your bucket using something unique to you such as your name e.g. `wildrydes-firstname-lastname`.
-If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

-You can create a bucket using the CLI with the following command:
+Let's create 2 buckets using the CLI with the following command:

 *Ireland Bucket* (choose a unique bucket name)

      aws s3 mb s3://wildrydes-multiregion-firstname-lastname-eu-west-1 --region eu-west-1

 *Singapore Bucket*

      aws s3 mb s3://wildrydes-multiregion-firstname-lastname-ap-southeast-1 --region ap-southeast-1

-Note that in this and in the following CLI commands, we are explicitly passing in the region.
-Like many things in AWS, S3 buckets are regional.
-If you do not specify a region, a default will be used which may not be what you want.

 ## 2. Package up the API code and push to S3

-Because this is a SAM Template, we must first package it.
+Because this is a (Serverless Application Model Template)[https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html], we must first package it.
 This process will upload the source code to our S3 bucket and generate a new template referencing the code in S3 where it can be used by AWS Lambda.

 #### High-level instructions

-Go ahead and create two new Lambda functions using the the Node.js code from `tickets-post.js` and `tickets-get.js`.
+Go ahead and create two SAM deployment package in Ireland and Singapore regions respectively.
 You can do this using the following CLI command.
-Note that you must replace `[bucket-name]` in this command with the bucket you just created):
+Note that you must replace `[bucket-name]` in this command with the bucket you just created:

 *Ireland*